By Coach Erik Schjolberg – Mar 4, 2024

 8 of the Best Putting Drills

 There are dozens of golf putting drills out there, but I find some to be more efficient and effective than others.
-I’m also a fan of a putting game any day, so if you have a friend that likes to putt with you, take full advantage of that and have fun with some of these drills.
+I’m also a fan of a putting game any day, so if you have a friend who likes to putt with you, take full advantage of that and have fun with some of these drills.

 #1.
 The Clock Drill